JRIngram/ttrpg-dungeon-planner/README.md

 ## Set-up

 - Set up a postgreSQL database.
-This can be done manually or by running `docker compose up -d`
+This can be done manually or by running `docker compose up -d`.
+When running in Docker create a `.env` file in `server/`.
+Copy the fields from `.env.example` and fill out the variables for your postgreSQL instance.
-- Create a .env file in `server/`.
+- Create a `.env` file in `server/`.
 Copy the fields from `.env.example` and fill out the variables for your postgreSQL instance.
-This will allow the server to connect to the database.
+This will allow the server to connect to the database. **Note:** When running in docker, the host should be the name of the container, i.e. dungeon-planner-db.

 ### Server